 The Dome

-A classic Persian dome located in the centre of the Taj Mahal captures the eyes of visitors with its awe-striking beauty.
-This bulbous dome is 35 metres high and is situated on the flat roof of the palace.
+A classic Persian dome located in the centre of the Taj Mahal captures visitors’ eyes with its awe-striking beauty.
+This bulbous dome is 35 metres high and is situated on the palace’s flat roof.
 It is surrounded by four smaller domes at each corner of the Taj Mahal.

-The four minarets at each of the corners give a tremendous 3D effect that amuses the beholders.
+The four minarets at each corner create a tremendous 3D effect that amuses the beholder.
 Made of white marble, this arch-and-dome profile has become iconic of the Taj Mahal.

 Precious Stones for a Precious Wife!

 Dedicated to the Shah’s most precious wife, the Taj Mahal was decorated with 28 varieties of precious and semi-precious stones.
-We are talking about 625 diamonds, 42 emeralds, 50 pearls, 142 rubies and thousands of onyx.
+It contained 625 diamonds, 42 emeralds, 50 pearls, 142 rubies, and thousands of onyx.
 Yes, Mumtaz Mahal was that precious!

 The Magnificent Waterfront